sebhtml/biosal/Documentation/Tracepoints.md

-Here is a list of tracepoints (-enable-tracepoints provider:event).
+Here is a list of LTTng tracepoints.
-To enable all message tracepoints, use -enable-tracepoints message:*.

 - message:actor_send
 - message:worker_send